RoryHemmings/transcriptions/README.md

 # transcriptions
- Open archive of sheet music transcriptions
+ Like youtube, but for sheet music transcriptions.